20kbudget/blog/_posts/2017-02-17-crowdsale.md

 There are different platforms, blockchains and protocols available for doing a crowdsale, some of them are built on top of Bitcoin, some on top of Ethereum and others.
-The Bitcoin network is the most secure because of the proof of work and adoption.
+The Bitcoin network is the most secure because of proof of work and adoption.